PrefRAG: Preference-Driven Multi-Source Retrieval Augmented Generation: Experimental Setup

-We select three challenging multi-hop QA datasets to evaluate MSPR and various baselines: \textbf{HotpotQA}\cite{DBLP:conf/emnlp/Yang0ZBCSM18}, \textbf{2WikiMultiHopQA (2WikiMQA)}\cite{DBLP:conf/coling/HoNSA20}, and \textbf{MuSiQue}\cite{DBLP:journals/tacl/TrivediBKS22}.
-In detail, we use the test sets released by \cite{DBLP:conf/acl/TrivediBKS23} , each dataset containing 500 randomly selected QA pair samples.
-We follow mainstream evaluation metrics, \textit{i.e.,} \textbf{F1-score(F1)} and \textbf{Exact Match(EM)}.
-For retrieval tools, we employ local retrieval (\textbf{LR}) and web retrieval (\textbf{WR}).
-In our experiments, BM25 implemented in Elasticsearch serves as the retriever for the local search, and we select the corresponding corpus provided by \cite{DBLP:conf/acl/TrivediBKS23} for each dataset.
-For web search, we adopt a public and accessible web search API, DuckDuckGo, to retrieve information from the large-scale web source.
-Additionally, we experiment with different numbers of retrieved passages, top-$k\in \{3, 5, 7\}$, with a default value of 5.
+Across all datasets in local retrieval, BM25 implemented in Elasticsearch serves as the sparse retriever, while bge-large-en-v1.5\footnotemark[2] is used as the dense retriever.

+For web retrieval, we adopt a public and accessible web search API, DuckDuckGo\footnotemark[3], to retrieve information from the large-scale web source.
+Additionally, we experiment with different numbers of retrieved passages (more results in Appendix~\ref{Appendixsec-A.5: Different top-k Values and Retrievers}), top-$k\in \{3, 5, 7\}$, with a default value of 5.